-Election of Board members shall conform with pertinent provisions of the Election code,10 ILCS 5/1-1 et seq., and related provisions of the Public Community College Act at 110 ILCS 805/3-7 and 3-7.1.
+Election of Board members shall conform with pertinent provisions of the Election code,10 ILCS 5/1-1 et seq., and related provisions of the Public Community College Act at 110 ILCS 805/3-7 and -/3-7.1.

-01.17.01 Nominations
+01.25.01 Nominations

 Nominations for members of the Board shall be made by a petition signed by at least 50 voters, or 10 percent of the voters, whichever is less, residing within the District.
-Petitions shall be filed with the Secretary of the Board not more than 78 days nor less than 71 days prior to the
+Petitions shall be filed with the Secretary of the Board not more than 78 days nor less than 71 days prior to the election.

-POLICY MANUAL BOARD OF TRUSTEES 01.00.00

-election.

-01.17.03 Petition Requirements
+01.25.04 Petition Requirements

-The nomination papers of each candidate shi petition signature sheets and a Statement of shall be prepared in the manner required by I filing period, the candidate must also file with of the Board the receipt for their filing of a Sta Economic Interests with the appropriate Cour Statement of Economic Interests must be file same calendar year as the nomination paper Candidacy and aw.
-During the the Secretary atement of nty Clerk.
-The d during the
+The nomination papers of each candidate shall include petition signature sheets and a Statement of Candidacy and shall be prepared in the manner required by law.
+During the filing period, the candidate must also file with the Secretary of the Board the receipt for his/her filing of a Statement of Economic Interests with the appropriate County Clerk.
+The Statement of Economic Interests must be filed during the same calendar year as the nomination papers are filed.

-01.17.05 Canvassing
+01.25.07 Canvassing

-Within 21 days after the election, the county of election authorities shall canvass the results proclaim the winners, and transmit the abstrathe State Board of Elections. of the election,
+Within 21 days after the election, the county clerks as the election authorities shall canvass the results of the election, proclaim the winners, and transmit the abstract of votes to the State Board of Elections.

-01 17 07 Organizational Monting

-01.17.07 Organizational Meeting
+01.25.10 Organizational Meeting